jtnystrom/Discount/README.md

 ## Overview

 Discount is a Spark-based tool for k-mer counting, and for analysis of minimizer orderings.
 It is able to analyse large metagenomic-scale datasets while having a small memory footprint.
+It can also be used as a general Spark library to support k-mer analysis.

 K-mer counting is the problem of identifying all unique sequences of length k in a genomic dataset, and counting how many times each one occurs.
 Discount is probably the most efficient k-mer counter for Spark/HDFS.